cody35367/minecraft-mod-setup/index.md

 3. Open a Windows File Explorer window, navigate to `%userprofile%\Twitch\Minecraft\Install`, and run `minecraft.exe`.
 Below is an example path.

 ![](img/figure3.png)
 4. Wait for the Minecraft Updater to finish and present you with the below login screen.
-Login (if not alreaady) and then close the Laucher for now.
+Login (if not already) and then close the Launcher for now.

 ![](img/figure4.png)
-5. Go back to the Twitch app, select create profile, and fill out the below form and selct 'Create'.
+5. Go back to the Twitch app, select create profile, and fill out the below form and select 'Create'.
 - Note:
   - Profile name can be whatever you want
-  - Version can be the whatever you want and usally the latest is okay
+  - Version can be whatever you want and usually the latest is okay
   - Do not modify the Modloader, this will change with the Minecraft version as required.

 ![](img/figure5.png)